-All players should complete Consent & Medical forms which ask for information about any relevant medical conditions and give FA&/orEFAs the right to act in loco parentis in the event of an incident where parents are not present or cannot be contacted in time.
-Where a player has a medical condition, it would be good practice to ask for any further information which would assist in the event of an emergency and make sure this is available for FA&/orEFAs.
+All players should complete Consent & Medical forms which ask for information about any relevant medical conditions and give FA &/or EFAs the right to act in loco parentis in the event of an incident where parents of those players who are under 18 are not present or cannot be contacted in time.
+Where a player has a medical condition, it would be good practice to ask for any further information (such as medication and location of medication e.g., inhalers) which would assist in the event of an emergency and make sure this is available for FA &/or EFAs.